kyma-project/telemetry-manager/docs/user/resources/05-metricpipeline.md

 ## Sample custom resource

-The following MetricPipeline object defines a pipeline integrating into an OTLP backend.
+The following MetricPipeline object defines a pipeline that integrates into an OTLP backend:

 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1